Aim of the game:

 How to play:

-- Introduce the game to your child by telling them you’re going to play a listening game.
+- Introduce the game by telling your child you’re going to play a listening game called Sound Bags.

 - It’s best to choose just one sound to focus on first, so in this example we’ll use ‘s’.

 - Fill the bag with items that begin with the ‘s’ sound and a few which don’t.
 Tell your child that you’re going to listen to see if there is a ‘s’ sound at the beginning of the word.

 - Let your child take an item out the bag.
 You say what they’ve found and help them to listen for the sound at the beginning.
 For example.
 “Sock!
 You’ve found a sock.
 Can you hear a ssss sound at the beginning of sssock?
 Let’s listen.
 Ssock” Slightly stress the sound at the beginning at first to help them to hear it.

 - If they can’t hear the sound at first, that’s ok this is a new skill for them.
 Repeat it again, and if they still can’t hear it exaggerate it a little more for them.
 For example, “Let’s listen again, ssssock”.

 - There should be a few rogue items in your bag that don’t begin with ‘s’.
 For example, “Cup!
 You’ve found a cup.
 Does that have a ssss sound at the beginning, let’s listen.
 Cup”.
 Wait for your child’s response and if they guess wrong the that’s ok, repeat again but this time say “I can’t hear a ssss sound, that’s a different sound, a ‘k’ for cup”.

 - The game is over when you’ve take all of the items out of the bag.